 Adversely husband Ben is seen as ‘the man’ when the video circulates his workplace and is welcomed into the inner sanctum of the ‘dudes’.

-When Lydia, the ‘other’ woman in the video, and daughter of a close friend threatens to identify herself, the couple’s social life is blown apart and their failing marriage exposed.
+When Lydia, the ‘other’ woman in the video, and the daughter of a close friend threatens to identify herself, the couple’s social life is blown apart and their failing marriage exposed.
 Her only option is to escape.

 Mile High highlights the lack of privacy and freedom in the new era of social media and throws light on the disparity between the sexes in the workplace that has been dominating the media headlines.